katieseo/development-tools/README.md

 - Turbo Console Log

 ##### VS Code Shortcuts
+- 'code .' to open VS Code : F1 or ⇧+⌘+P and type shell command to find the Shell Command: Install 'code' command in PATH command.

 - Go to the file: CMD + p

 - Delete line : Shift + CMD + K